GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The hardest part of design is keeping features out.
+The more varieties of different kinds of notations are still useful — don’t only read the people who code like you.

-~ Don Norman
+~ Donald Knuth
 <pre>

 </pre>